ThomasWilshaw/olive/architecture.md

 ### 1. Ingestion and Caching

-Olive uses FFMpeg and OpenImageIO (OIIO) to read a large variety of inout media.
+Olive uses FFMpeg and OpenImageIO (OIIO) to read a large variety of input media.
 The decoder class removes all the complexities of opening and reading various codecs.
 The decoder always returns a complete frame that may need to be converted to the correct pixel format.
 See `decoder.h` for more details.

-A key feature of Olive is the on disk caching system which allows for relatime playback with even the most complex of node setups ([see here](https://blender.stackexchange.com/a/148466) for a detailed overview of how quiockle EXRs can read and write).
-All frames are cached as linear EXRs whoch can be read from disk in realtime in even the most minimialof systems.
-The cached frames are given a hash which means footage that is reused or moved around does not need ot be recached, allowing for a fairly seemless editing experience once all media has been cached.
+A key feature of Olive is the on disk caching system which allows for real-time playback with even the most complex of node setups ([see here](https://blender.stackexchange.com/a/148466) for a detailed overview of how quickly EXRs can read and write).
+All frames are cached as linear EXRs which can be read from disk in real-time in even the most minimal of systems.
+The cached frames are given a hash which means footage that is reused or moved around does not need to be recached, allowing for a fairly seamless editing experience once all media has been cached.

-There is also a small playback cache that preloads a handfull of frames ahead of the cursor during playback.
+There is also a small playback cache that preloads a handful of frames ahead of the cursor during playback.

 ### 2. Node System

 The core of Olive, and what makes it unique amongst video editors, is the node system; the entire project is stored in a single graph.
-Nodes are like visual programming and allow a user to build an arbitarily complex set up.
-From an architectre point of view the node system consists of the following parts:
+Nodes are like visual programming and allow a user to build an arbitrarily complex set up.
+From an architecture point of view the node system consists of the following parts:
- - The graph whoch manages adding, removing and connecting nodes together,
+ - The graph which manages adding, removing and connecting nodes together,
  - The nodes themselves,
  - The node table

 The graph is a Direct Acyclic Graph (DAG) which means each edge allows data to flow in only one direction and that feedback loops are not allowed.
-A node does not have to be connected to be part of the graph and infact when nodes are added with `NodeGraph::AddNode()` they are not connected by default.
-It is also inportant to note that when a node is removed with `NodeGraph::TakeNode()` it is uncconected and removed from the graph but not destroyed.
+A node does not have to be connected to be part of the graph and in fact when nodes are added with `NodeGraph::AddNode()` they are not connected by default.
+It is also important to note that when a node is removed with `NodeGraph::TakeNode()` it is unconnected and removed from the graph but not destroyed.
 The class `NodeGraph` also contains a few helper functions.

-The `Node` class is a simple base class for all nodes that is intended to be subclassed.
-It gives acces to various pieces of metedata about the node such as it's ID, name and description as well as providing a alarge number of helper functions.
+The `Node` class is a simple base class for all nodes that is intended to be sub-classed.
+It gives access to various pieces of metadata about the node such as it's ID, name and description as well as providing a large number of helper functions.
 The classes header file is very well documented and worth reading.

 TODO: